rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/collection.md

 ## Interactions

-- [CREATE](../interactions/create.md) - creates a new class
+- [CREATE](../interactions/create.md) - creates a new collection
 - [CHANGEISSUER](../interactions/changeissuer.md) - changes issuer to another address
-- [LOCK](../interactions/lock.md) - locks a class' max number of NFTs to the current number of elements
+- [LOCK](../interactions/lock.md) - locks a collection's max number of NFTs to the current number of elements
 ````